-As we spend more time in our homes, we are becoming increasingly aware of repairs and improvements needed, but often don’t know where to begin.
+After staying close to home for so many months, it’s clear which repairs and improvements are needed around the home, but it can be hard to know where to begin.
 Experienced master craftsman, Mark Masser of Wilderworks, the newly launched home improvements division of Anthony Wilder Design/Build, explains what services his team provides and offers tips for deciding which projects to tackle first and which ones can wait.

 1 Give us a quick rundown of the types of projects Wilderworks does and what the most frequent requests are.

 As far as what we can do, the list is long – from upgrades, maintenance and repairs, to ‘pull and replace’ remodeling projects- and we pride ourselves on finding solutions to almost any item on our client’s to-do list.
 A former client called us to help install a Ring Video Doorbell and we were happy to assist.
 In general, we are seeing more exterior projects while social distancing is the new norm.
 Recently we received a call from a DC resident who wanted to create a safe and functional backyard for his two-year-old since they can’t go to the park right now.
 The existing yard is full of overgrown plants and there is no place to play.
 So, we are going to remove the plants and add sod to create a flat play surface for their toddler.
 We are also working with two nearby neighbors who both want to remove decks that are 18 inches off the ground and replace them with patios so they are ready for the summer.

 2 Is there a general rule for prioritizing projects during these times of social distancing?

 The exterior should be protected and maintained before we move inside.
 That’s why now is a great time to get those outdoor projects taken care of while we’re social distancing.

 3 Explain how you have prioritized work on a recent project.